web-pat/directory_organizer/README.md

 # How to install

  - Download the python file from the github repository.
+OR
- - use git - `git clone https://www.github.com/vincent-gustafsson/direcotry_organizer`
+ - use git - `git clone https://github.com/web-pat/directory_organizer.git`

 # How to run